 The “trekëndëshi,” was built within the concept of Brotherhood and Unity, Tito’s philosophy for promoting solidarity among the different nations of the federation he presided over.
-To give to this square the name of Adem Jashari, an ethnic-Albanian and so-called hero of the 1999 war, may sound contradictory, especially if one observes this monument out of its original context.
-Like many monuments of the Yugoslav era,“trekëndëshi,” is often seen in Kosovo as a symbol of the Serbian repression of the 1980s and 1990s, even though these monuments were originally constructed in a much more peaceful and prosperous period of former Yugoslavia, in the early 1960s, to symbolize everything but confrontation.
+To give to this square the name of Adem Jashari, leader of the Kosovo Liberation Army during the war, to some may sound contradictory, especially if one observes this monument within its original context. * Like many monuments of the Yugoslav era,“trekëndëshi,” is often seen in Kosovo as a symbol of the Serbian repression of the 1980s and 1990s, even though these monuments were originally constructed in a much more peaceful and prosperous period of former Yugoslavia, in the early 1960s, to symbolize everything but confrontation.

 The truth is that the future project that will be implemented to revitalize the Adem Jashari square will not touch the monument to the fallen fighters.
 This project doesn’t contemplate the removal of this monument, but the discussions raised after the presentation of the project and the comment of the mayor have given space to many questions.
 What was there before the square was built?
 What did the authorities of the time intend with this construction?
 What does it symbolize, within its context?
 Does it have protected cultural heritage status?
 What is going to happen to it now?